nestjs/docs.nestjs.com/content/recipes/swc.md

     globals: true,
     root: './',
   },
   plugins: [swc.vite()], // This is required to build the test files with SWC });
 ```

-This configuration file sets up the Vitest environment with the necessary aliases, root directory, and SWC plugin.
+This configuration file sets up the Vitest environment, root directory, and SWC plugin.
 You should also create a separate configuration
-file for e2e tests, with an additional field `include` that specifies the test path regex:
+file for e2e tests, with an additional `include` field that specifies the test path regex:

 ```ts
 import swc from 'unplugin-swc';